 Calf stretch (Heel drop stretch)

-While sitting, turn the neck to 45 degrees onto the right side and with the right-hand hold the opposite end of the head and press gently downwards.
-Hold the stretch and repeat on the opposite side.
-Sitting in online meetings can cause tightness of the neck which can lead to neck pain.
+While sitting, turn the neck to 45 degrees on to right side and with right hand hold opposite end of head and press gently downwards.
+Hold the stretch and repeat on opposite side.
+Sitting in online meetings can cause tightness of neck which can lead to neck pain.

 World’s greatest stretch

-Step forward with your right leg into a lunge.
+Step forward with right leg into a lunge.
 As one goes down, place the left hand on the floor so it’s even with the right foot.
 Move the right elbow inside the right foot, and rest it on the floor.
-Stretch will be felt by squaring the hips and try to keep the back as flat as possible.
+Stretch will be felt on squaring the hips, and try to keep the back as flat as possible.
 Move the right hand outside the right foot, and twist to reach for the sky.
 As told in the name one of the best stretches to be done, it targets different parts of the body in a single stretch.
-Hold each section of the stretch for a few seconds and take deep breaths.
-This stretch helps in mobility and relieves tightness near the hips and thoracic spinal region which gets tight on sitting in meetings or doing household work.
+Hold each section of the stretch for few seconds and take deep breaths.
+This stretch helps in mobility and relieves tightness near the hips and thoracic spinal region which gets tight on sitting in meeting or doing household works.

 Chest and shoulder stretch